 Need bat or bird guano removal for your property?

-Whether your concerns are bird guano health risks or the damage bats are causing to your metalworks, we provide bat and bird guano removal with DEFRA and Natural England permissions.
+Whether your concern is the health risks associated with bird guano or damage caused by bats to metalwork, we provide professional bat and bird guano removal services carried out with DEFRA and Natural England permissions.

 At RJS Waste Management, we understand the serious problems that bat and bird guano can create for both domestic and commercial properties.
 Beyond being unsightly, guano poses health and safety risks and must be handled with care.

-Whether you’re dealing with scattered droppings on exterior surfaces or significant build-up inside a property, our specialist guano removal services are here to help.
+Whether you’re dealing with scattered droppings on exterior surfaces or significant build-up inside a property, our specialist bat and bird guano removal services are here to help.

-Why Bat and Bird Guano Removal is Essential
+Why Bat and Bird Guano Removal is Important

 Bat and bird guano may seem like a minor nuisance at first, but if left unaddressed, it can lead to serious health risks and long-term maintenance issues for property owners.
 Understanding how guano builds up is key to recognising why professional removal is essential.